Microchip-MPLAB-Harmony/usb_apps_device/apps/hid_msd_basic/readme.md

 - LED0 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).
 - Pressing the LED Toggle button on the USB Host PC Utility toggles LED0.
 - The USB Host PC utility monitors the switch SW0 switch press on the board.

+### <a name="config_3"></a> [SAME54 Xplained Pro Board](https://www.microchip.com/developmenttools/productdetails/atsame54-xpro)

+- Use TARGET USB connector on the board to connect the USB Device to the USB Host PC.
+- LED0 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).
+The LED is turned off when the Bus is suspended.
+- Press the switch SW0 to trigger communication from the USB Device to the USB Host.

 ### <a name="config_4"></a> [SAME70 Xplained Ultra Board](https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/DM320113)